Salary negotiation script example

 Once you've responded to your job offer with a counter offer, the company will probably respond with something between your job offer and your counteroffer.
 That's your negotiation window.
 Your goal is to maximize your salary within that window.

-Here's a salary negotiation counteroffer calculator you can use to determine your counter offer: Salary negotiation script generator and counteroffer calculator
+Here's a salary negotiation counteroffer calculator you can use to determine your counter offer: Salary negotiation script and counter offer calculator

 Salary negotiation script example from a real negotiation